ygeorg01/PUT/README.md

 ## Extract viewpoints and renderings from a scene.
 * Run the script that exist in blender file(blender_con.blend) and change the paths accordingly.
 This will result to grayscales rendering and viepoints' rotation and tranlation matrices.
+* Use smart-unwrap to create uv coordinates and store your mesh as .obj file.

 ## Cite
 ```